Frederick William Burns: Lacrosse

-In the early 1870s at a lacrosse exhibition on the Capitoline Grounds, Fred became very impressed with lacrosse.
+In the early 1870s at a lacrosse exhibition on the Capitoline Grounds, Burns became very impressed with lacrosse.
 He could not afford his own lacrosse stick so, he taught himself to thrown and catch with a broom.
-About 10 years later, Fred was training for sprinting at the original Polo Grounds.
-Fred's running came to the attention of John R. Flannery (Father of Modern Lacrosse).
-Flannery, who captained the New York Lacrosse Club, approached Fred because he was lacking fast runners on the team.
-Fred spoke of the broom story and a friendship blossomed which would last until Flannery's death in 1919.
-Fred played lacrosse on Flannery's New York Lacrosse Club and Williamsburgh Athletic Club teams for 8 years until rheumatism got the better of him.
+About 10 years later, Burns was training for sprinting at the original Polo Grounds.
+Burns's running came to the attention of John R. Flannery (Father of Modern Lacrosse).
+Flannery, who captained the New York Lacrosse Club, approached Burns because he was lacking fast runners on the team.
+Burns spoke of the broom story and a friendship blossomed which would last until Flannery's death in 1919.
+Burns played lacrosse on Flannery's New York Lacrosse Club and Williamsburgh Athletic Club teams for 8 years until rheumatism got the better of him.

-During that time Fred played primarily Inside Home (Attack in modern terminology).
+During that time Burns played primarily Inside Home (Attack in modern terminology).
 Together, they won numerous local and national championships including the Hermann Oelrichs Cup (local) and the James Gordon Bennett, Jr. Cup (national).
 Bennett, publisher of the New York Herald was better known for his namesake yachting cup.
 Both he and Flannery were selected to the All-American team to go to England but, neither could make the trip due to their respective business affairs.
 However, the managers of the All-American team chose a warm-up team, which included Burns and Flannery, to play the All-America team prior to their departure.
-Burns' and Flannery's team won, much to the chagrin of the All-America squad, handily.
+Burns's and Flannery's team won, much to the chagrin of the All-America squad, handily.
 The All-America team, without Burns and Flannery, traveled to England and overwhelmingly won every match.
 They were noted by their England opponents for their rough play.
-The Williamsburgh N.Y.A.C. lacrosse team, with Flannery and Burns, went on to tie the Canadian champion Caughnewaga Indians 3-3, which was shocking because at the time, what baseball meant to the United States, lacrosse meant to Canada.
+The Williamsburgh N.Y.A.C. lacrosse team, with Flannery and Burns, went on to tie the Canadian champion Caughnewaga Indians 3–3, which was shocking because at the time, what baseball meant to the United States, lacrosse meant to Canada.
 Both Burns and Flannery scored in the contest.
 No American clubs came close to the Canadian teams until that July afternoon in 1884.

-Fred proclaimed the Forward Pass in football had its origins in lacrosse, much to the denouncing of Yale stars, quarterback Harry Beecher and fullback Billy Bull, who attributed it to the great Walter Camp.
+Burns proclaimed the forward pass in football had its origins in lacrosse, much to the denouncing of Yale stars, quarterback Harry Beecher and fullback Billy Bull, who attributed it to the great Walter Camp.
 Contrary to modern belief, the forward pass got its start long before the 1896 contest between John Heisman's North Carolina Football Team and Pop Warner's Georgia Bulldogs.